mattsherwood87/CoNNECT/docs/source/project-specific_JSON_control_files/scan_id.rst

 .. _sequence_dict_items:

-.. list-table:: Keys description for the sequence dictionary.
+.. list-table:: Description of the keys in the sequence dictionaries.
     :widths: 30 15 15 40
     :header-rows: 1